Stefano Carattini is an Associate Professor in the Department of Economics in the Andrew Young School of Policy Studies at Georgia State University.

 His fields of interest are environmental economics, political economy, behavioral economics, and public economics.

-He is interested in policy evaluation, to examine how policies work, as well as their political economy, in particular people's understanding of and support for (ex-ante) unpopular policies.
-His research in this space aims at generating new evidence while also providing methodological contributions, such as the causal analysis of public support and around information provision, with the integration of computable general equilibrium models in surveys as well as by addressing scaling issues through Facebook ads or randomized access to climate education.
+He is interested in policy evaluation, to examine how policies work, as well as their political economy, in particular people's understanding of and support for (ex-ante) unpopular policies that experts generally consider socially desirable.
+His research in this space aims at generating new evidence while also providing methodological innovations, such as by examining causally the role of direct experience with policies (causal analysis of public support) and by advancing the study of information provision in surveys (starting in 2015), with the integration of computable general equilibrium models, and in field experiments (starting in 2018), addressing scaling issues through Facebook ads or climate education.
+He is also interested in identifying potential sources of biased beliefs, which experience and (or) information can contribute to address.

 He also studies the implications of the transition to a cleaner economy for workers, firms, as well as the economy more in general, including questions of asset stranding and systemic risk.